streamlit/docs/content/streamlit-cloud/deploy-your-app/index.md

 # Deploy your app

 Streamlit Community Cloud lets you deploy your apps in just one click, and most apps will deploy in only a few minutes.
-If you don't have an app ready to deploy, fork or clone one of our [example apps](https://streamlit-cloud-example-apps-streamlit-app-sw3u0r.streamlit.app/?hsCtaTracking=28f10086-a3a5-4ea8-9403-f3d52bf26184|22470002-acb1-4d93-8286-00ee4f8a46fb) — you can find apps for machine learning, data visualization, data exploration, A/B testing and more.
+If you don't have an app ready to deploy, fork or clone one of our <a href="https://streamlit-cloud-example-apps-streamlit-app-sw3u0r.streamlit.app/" target="_blank">example apps</a> — you can find apps for machine learning, data visualization, data exploration, A/B testing and more.

 <Note>